Plans¶

 In some cases the configuration stored in a plan can be quite large, for example the prepare step can define complex scripts to set up the guest for testing.
 Using a reference to a remote plan makes it possible to reuse the same config on multiple places without the need to duplicate the information.
 This can be useful for example when enabling integration testing between related components.

 Plan steps must not be defined in the remote plan reference.
-Inheriting or overriding remote plan config with local plan steps might be possible in the future but currently is not supported in any way.
+Inheriting or overriding remote plan config with local plan steps might be possible in the future but currently is not supported.
+The imported plan can be modified in only two ways.
+First way is via environment variables.
+Variables defined in the plan override any variables defined in the remote plan.

 New in version 1.19.